stephengold/JmePower/README.md

 The [JmePower Project][jmepower] is about promoting the [jMonkeyEngine game engine][jme].

-It contains 2 sub-projects:
+It contains 3 sub-projects:

+ 1. JmePowerLibrary: the JmePower startup library for jMonkeyEngine applications
- 1. LemurPower: a startup library for applications that use Lemur
+ 2. LemurPower: an extension of the JmePower library for applications that use Lemur
- 2. JmePowerAssets: generate assets included in LemurPower
+ 3. JmePowerAssets: generate assets included in JmePowerLibrary

 Complete source code (in Java) is provided.